paulsengroup/hictk/docs/file_validation.rst

       "missing_groups": [],
       "missing_or_invalid_bin_type_attr": false,
       "missing_or_invalid_format_attr": false,
+      "pixels_are_symmetric_upper": "not_checked",
+      "pixels_are_unique": "not_checked",
+      "pixels_have_valid_counts": "not_checked",
       "unable_to_open_file": false,
       "uri": "4DNFI9GMP2J8.mcool::/resolutions/100000"
   }
   ### FAILURE: "4DNFI9GMP2J8.mcool::/resolutions/100000" does not point to valid Cooler.

+In addition, when validating .[ms]cool files, the ``--validate-pixels`` flag can be used to detect malformed or invalid pixels such as:

+* Unsorted pixels (this is usually a consequence of the file index corruption outlined above).
+* File has ``storage-mode="symmetric-upper"`` but pixels overlap with the lower-triangular matrix.
+* File contains duplicate pixels (note that this only checks consecutive values.
+If duplicate pixels are present but are not consecutive they will be detected by the first check).
+* Pixels have invalid count values (e.g. pixels have 0 interactions).

 When launched with default settings, hictk validate outputs its report in .json format.
 The output format can be changed using the ``--output-format`` option.
 Output to stdout can be completely suppressed by providing the ``--quiet`` option (the outcome of file validation can still be determined based on hictk's exit code).